Abstract:

 Goniastrea minuta and

-Galaxea fascicularis, and analyzed the composition, content and
+Galaxea fascicularis, and analyzed the content,

 G. minuta and